sagemath/sagewiki_to_gh-2022-10-10/days87.md

 There may also be carpools traveling from these Boston, Montreal and Hanover, NH.
 If you're interested in a carpool feel free to edit this wiki page.

+=== Carpool ===

+ * Montreal -> Vermont:

+    * Marc M.: my flight arrives too late for the afternoon bus.
+Would be interested in carpooling after 5pm on Sunday (7/16) or early morning on Monday (7/17).

+ * Vermont -> Montreal:

+    * Marc M.: Greyhound tickets appear to be sold out on Saturday (7/22).
+I'd like to get to Montreal airport before 7pm (I have a flight at 8.50pm).

 == Local Dining Options ==

 We will add more details as the workshop approaches, but for now check out the [[https://drive.google.com/open?id=1A2B4-EmWB1cUQat364SzVJV9aD4&usp=sharing|map]] Christelle made!